 Will Solar Panels Work on My Roof?

-Some of the most important ones are the size, materials, age, pitch (how steep), shade, and direction the roof faces.
-South-facing roofs have long been considered the best setup for solar system installation and production, but a system installed on a west or east-facing roof can also be productive if designed and installed by a professional.
+Some of the most important ones are the size, materials, age, angle, shade, and direction it faces.
+South-facing roofs have been considered the best setup for solar system installation and production for years.
+However, a system installed on a west or east-facing house can also be productive if designed and installed by a professional.

-What Happens If I Sell My Home?
+What Happens if I Sell My Home?

 In addition, there has been growing interest in pre-installed solar systems with prospective buyers willing to pay as much as $15,000 more for a home with a 3.6 kW system (the average system is 5kW).
-If you own a solar power system and are thinking about selling your home, include the value of the system, not just the value of your loan, in the purchase price of the home.
+If you own a solar power system and are thinking about selling your home, include the value of the system, not just the value of your loan, in the purchase price.
 After all, your buyer is moving into a home where they likely will not have to pay a utility bill.

-What Are Some Considerations for Going Solar?
+What are Some Considerations for Going Solar?

 - Unstable roof framing